Dywane/Jacob/README.md

 ## License

-DWAnimatedLabel is open-sourced software lincened under the MIT license.
+Jacob is open-sourced software lincened under the MIT license.

 ## Credits

-DWAnimatedLabel is owned and maintained by [Dywanedu](https://dywane.github.io)
+Jacob is owned and maintained by [Dywanedu](https://dywane.github.io)